 The Amazon Riverboat was a fantastic week, and it was definitely the highlight of our trip to Ecuador.

-This is also bird watching country, not to mention that there are more animals and plants in Ecuador than anywhere else in the world.
-More than once we said to eachother that if we see one more Lesser Kite or Greater Annie or Stinky Turkey or egret, it will be one too many!
+This is also a bird-watching country, not to mention that there are more animals and plants in Ecuador than anywhere else in the world.
+More than once we said to each other that if we see one more Lesser Kite or Greater Annie or Stinky Turkey or Egret, it will be one too many!

 The parrots were cool though!
 We saw thousands and thousands of colourful green parrots arriving in the early morning and then all settling on one cliff face where they come to a clay lick, which apparently is an aid their digestive process.
 What an amazing sight!

 It was a night excursion off the Amazon riverboat where we went searching for crocodiles by flashlight on a dark night on an Amazon jungle swamp, in a small canoe manned by a 12-year-old Quechua Indian boy!
 See this post: Searching For Crocodiles By Flashlight In The Amazon and also

 Link to Manatee Explorer Amazon Riverboat site: http://www.manateeamazonexplorer.com/